-Actually Phil (Louis Hofmann) sees himself as a very normal 17 year old boy from the country - just a little bit gay.
-As a child he had a very special relationship with his twin sister Diane (Ada Philine Stappenbeck).
-This was also enormously important because of the lack of a father and the always short guest performances of the lovers of her unadapted mother Glass (Sabine Timoteo).
-But now, when he returns home after a stay of several weeks in a language camp, Diane has completely returned to herself.
-And Glass also doesn't really want to talk to him about what happened during his absence.
+Actually, Phil (Louis Hofmann) sees himself as a normal 17-year-old boy from the country - just a bit gayer.
+He had a very special relationship with his twin sister Diane (Ada Philine Stappenbeck) as a child.
+This was also enormously important due to the absence of a father and the always brief guest appearances of the lovers of her maladjusted mother Glass (Sabine Timoteo).
+But now, when he returns home after spending several weeks at a language camp, Diane has completely reverted to herself.
+And Glass doesn't really want to talk to him about what happened while he was away either.
 Only his best friend Kat (Svenja Jung) gives Phil back a piece of normality.
-Nevertheless: everything is somehow different and is completely turned upside down when Nicholas (Jannik Schümann), a new student in Phil's class, falls head over heels in love with the new one…
+Nevertheless: everything is somehow different and is turned completely upside down when Nicholas (Jannik Schümann), a new student, joins Phil's class and he falls head over heels in love with the new guy.

-"Die Mitte der Welt" by Andreas Steinhöfel quickly became a bestseller in bookstores.
-Jakob M. Erwa has tried to adequately transfer the essence of the celebrated novel about the pitfalls of growing up to the canvas.
-In places, he has succeeded in doing this very well.
-But in other places the film suffers precisely from the problems that many book adaptations fail to solve.
-There is simply no time to work out all the characters and develop the story with all its facets.
-If this is quite complex, then it often leads to a film version that is either a bit superficial or simply overloaded.
-In this case, parts of the story work very well and can develop really well and excitingly.
-Others, on the other hand, seem a bit flat and maybe even superfluous, especially for viewers who aren't familiar with the book.
+The Middle of the World by Andreas Steinhöfel quickly became a bestseller in bookstores.
+Jakob M. Erwa has tried to adequately transfer the essence of the acclaimed novel about the pitfalls of growing up to the screen.
+In places, he succeeded really well.
+But at other points, the film suffers from the very problems that many book adaptations fail to address.
+There simply isn't enough time to develop all the characters and the story with all its facets.
+When the story is quite complex, this often leads to a film adaptation that either seems a bit superficial or simply overloaded.
+In this case, it's the case that parts of the story work very well and can develop really well and engagingly.
+Others, however, come across as a bit flat and maybe even superfluous, especially for viewers who don't know the book.

-Another problem is the drawing of the characters, which in some cases is very clichéd.
-It may be that this works out well in the book, but in the film version it seems rather annoying and annoying at times.
-Certainly, the good intentions are always clear and the captivating visual language reconciles many an immature cliché.
-The actors are also convincing over long stretches, even if Louis Hofmann's play seems a bit too smooth and superimposed at the beginning - which, however, can also be due to the character, who at the beginning is still endowed with a certain naivety and unclouded joie de vivre, which are shaken by various events in the course of the story and put to a hard test.
+Another problem is the drawing of the characters, which in some cases turned out to be arguably clichéd.
+It may be that this works well in the book, but in the film version it seems rather distracting and at times a bit annoying.
+Sure, the good intentions are always clear and especially the engaging imagery makes up for many an immature cliché.
+Also the actors are convincing over long stretches, even if especially Louis Hofmann's play at the beginning seems a bit too slick and put on - which may be due to the character, though, who, after all, is still endowed with a certain naivety and unadulterated joie de vivre at the beginning, which are shaken and put to a hard test by various events in the course of the story.